hapkecom/info-server/README.md

 * A timestamp, just to see whether we get a fresh result.
 This is actually the time stamp of the previous request (because of the simple implementation).

-* The content of the VERSION file, which contains the Docker image version.
+* The content of the `VERSION` file, which contains the Docker image version.
   Set the wanted Docker tag here before deploying the info-server to a Docker repo/registry.

   Ideas on how to do a better versioning: see [How to Version your Docker Images](https://medium.com/travis-on-docker/how-to-version-your-docker-images-1d5c577ebf54)

-* Hostname/Domainname of the running Docker container/Kubernetes pod, to verify the correct deployment.
+* Hostname and Kubernetes namespace of the running Docker container/Kubernetes pod, to verify the correct deployment.

-* Optional check for a successful access to a Monge DB (by default with host:port = mongo:27017) with 2 secs timeout.
+* Optional check for a successful access to a Monge DB (by default with host:port = mongo:27017)

   What is this good for?
   If you deploy the info-server and a mongo DB service into the same Kubernetes namespace than this check should be successful.